 The town of Torrevieja depends on its salt lakes.
 Locals obtained the mineral from Las Salinas de Torrevieja for centuries.
 At the beginning of the 19th century, the town officially became a center for the country’s salt industry.

 Apart from increasing the city’s economy, the Laguna Salada de Torrevieja also functions as a natural spa.
 Apparently, the residue of mud and salt at the bottom have healing characteristics and can help respiratory diseases and common skin problems.

 Swimming in Torrevieja salt lakes is prohibited, although there are people who do swim despite signs.
 I have read in various blogs and even watched YouTube videos where people go for a dip.
 The reason for this is that salt exploration and production are still running in Torrevieja pink lake.
 Moreover, as it’s part of a Natural Park, it’s essential to preserve the ecosystem of these lagoons and their unique flora and fauna.

 That being said, public access to the salty lakes and the natural park is allowed, but remember to minimize your presence and interaction.

-If caught by the environmental agents or civil guard, you might get fined with a large sum, something around 6000 Euros.
+If caught by the environmental agents or civil guard, you might get fined a large sum, something around 6000 Euros.
 When I visited the Torrevieja pink lake, we dipped our toes and walked no more than a meter from the shore to take some photos and left the premises.
-My friends and I didn’t want to risk being caught as well as we do care about the environment even though it was very appealing to take a relaxing swim in the Torrevieja salt lakes.
+My friends and I didn’t want to risk being caught and care about the environment, even though it was very appealing to take a relaxing swim in the Torrevieja salt lakes.

 Torrevieja pink lake: essential information